Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 git add -A & git commit -m "commit" & git push -u origin main

-Next, open a terminal window with the VM, update the project and build it with the command:
+Next, open the window terminal with VM, update the project and build it with the command:

 Check the changes on the site, through the browser.